 How do you lose custody of a child?

 You can lose custody of a child or children depending on many factors.
 Here are a few of them:

 - Not giving enough care to the child

 - Abusing him or her mentally or emotionally

 - Stop using alcohol or drugs in from of them

 - Child’s unwillingness to live with you

-Every parent has rights to take good care of their children.
+Every parent has the right to take good care of their children.
 But sometimes some of them can lack interest in raising the child.
 In this case, the other parent should apply for sole parenting.
-A child should not be raised in a wrong environment.
+A child should not be raised in the wrong environment.
 If there is violence or abuse in the environment the shared parenting cannot be a good option.
 So, the decisions should always be for the best interest of the child or children.
-Aylward game is always here to help you.
+Aylward Game is always here to help you.
 They have the best child custody lawyers.
-For the best future of your child go and contact Aylward games.
+For the best future for your child go and contact Aylward games.